 Everyone wants their children to be healthy and eating a variety of fruits and vegetables is an important element of supporting their health.
 However, many parents find that they have picky eaters and they just don’t know how to go about getting toddlers to eat vegetables.
 Well, today I have partnered with Beth Dunlap, a registered Dietitian Nutritionist.
 She is a wife and mother of 2 boys and she developing Kiwi the Koala Bear to teach young children how to fuel their bodies well with healthy foods such as fruits and vegetables.

-A Tale as Old as Time… The Question many parents have wondered … “How to get toddlers to eat vegetables?”
+A Tale as Old as Time… The Question many parents have wondered … “How to get toddler to eat vegetables?”

 A tale as old as time or at least as long as macaroni and cheese competed with vegetables for plate space.
 No, I’m not talking about Beauty and the Beast but the age-old question of “How to get toddlers to eat vegetables?”
 Parenting toddlers isn’t always easy and many parents have experienced the common mealtime dilemma of how to deal with picky eaters.

 So what’s the secret?
 What’s the magic formula that will unlock the answer to this age-old question?
 First, know that it is not your job to “get your child to eat their vegetables”.
 That’s their job.
 Eating is similar to sleeping.
 While we can provide a bedtime routine that will help our child sleep, we cannot actually be the ones to make them fall asleep.
 They do that on their own.